openlawteam/tribute-contracts/docs/adapters/Template.md

 ## Functions description and assumptions / checks

-Descrive the public and private function signatures with proper documentation that clearly explains what the function does, what are expected the arguments and pre-conditions to execute the function.
+Describe the public and private functions signatures with proper documentation and clearly explaining what each function does.
+Specify what are expected the arguments and pre-conditions to execute the functions.
 Also, provide what is the expected outcome.

 Examples: